 8. Don't pick or scratch at any scabbing, peeling, or loose skin!
 Let it do its thing.
 If scabs occur, picking them can lead to ink loss.
 Please contact me immediately if you have any concerns about how your tattoo is healing.

 9. Signs of infection include redness that lasts longer than a few days, oozing of any color fluid that isn't clear, red streaking that spreads toward your heart, large painful "pimples", and fever.
 I expect to hear from you the second you have a concern.
-Please call/text me NIGHT OR DAY if you have any questions or concerns.
+Please call/text me NIGHT OR DAY if you have any questions or concerns at the number above.
 I don't care if it's 3am.
 I would rather be woken up than have you be stressing.
 I'm here to make sure you are supported through the entire tattoo process...that includes healing.

 10. Be sure to drink lots of water, get good sleep, avoid undue stress, take your vitamins, and eat well for the next few weeks.
 Tattooing stresses your immune and inflammatory systems.
 You need to take it easy.
 Avoid drinking to excess for the first week.
 Limit sugar, caffeine, and tobacco use if possible while actively healing.
 Most importantly, take good care of yourself. ;) It's one of the best things you can do for your new tattoo.